ngaro/SOSVPN/README.md

 - Has a user named `someuser`
 - Has the ip `1.2.3.4`
 - Has a networkcard named `eths` connected to the internet
-- Has a sshserver running on `tcp/22` (this is the default ssh-port) which is reachable from the internet.<br>(It doesn't matter if everything else is blocked)
+- Has a sshserver running on `tcp/22789` which is reachable from the internet.<br>(It doesn't matter if everything else is blocked)
 - Is not yet using the virtual networkdevice `tun0` for other purposes
 - Is not yet connected to a network that overlaps the `192.168.255.0/24` range
 - Is not yet listening on `tcp/22001`